Kos McMikeal Parker -- Blackville

+Viewing for the public will be held from 12 to 7 p.m. at the funeral home.

-Friends may visit at the residence of his sister at 26 Beaver Circle, Blackville, and at the funeral home.
+Friends may visit at the residence of his sister, Christa Parker, at 26 Beaver Circle, Blackville, and at the funeral home.

 Sacred arrangements are entrusted to Dash's Funeral Home of Blackville.